unbit/uwsgi-docs/RackQuickstart.rst

 .. code-block:: sh

-   uwsgi --socket 127.0.0.1:3031 --psgi myapp.pl --processes 4 --master
+   uwsgi --socket 127.0.0.1:3031 --rack app.ru --processes 4 --master

 Using config files
 ******************

-uWSGI has literally hundreds of options.
+uWSGI has literally hundreds of options (but generally you will not use more than a dozens of them).
 Dealing with them via command line is basically silly, so try to always use config files. uWSGI supports various standards (xml, .ini, json, yaml...).
 Moving from one to another is pretty simple.
 The same options you can use via command line can be used on config files simply removing the ``--`` prefix: